tqwewe/website/src/index.md

 ## Shell completions

-Before getting started you might want to install shell completions for `cog` and `coco` commands.
+Before getting started you might want to install shell completions (Note that this is not needed for the official archlinux package).
 Supported shells are `bash`, `elvish`, `fish` and `zsh`.

 Example installing completions: